Hidariyorimitsu Aogami #1 Black Santoku Knife (190mm, Ironwood Handle)

 The Kuro-uchi (black-forged) finish preserves the spirit of traditional Japanese blades,

-while stainless cladding provides durability and corrosion resistance for daily use.
+while stainless cladding ensures durability and corrosion resistance for daily use.

 Each knife is hand-forged by artisans in Saga Prefecture, where centuries of craftsmanship meet modern technique.